 Gazprom’s delegation visits France

-On 13 July 2007 Gazprom and Total signed the Framework Agreement on the Main Terms of cooperation in the development of the first phase of the Shtokman gas condensate field.
-Gazprom and StatoilHydro signed a similar Agreement on 25 October 2007.
+On July 13, 2007, Gazprom and Total signed the Framework Agreement on the major terms of cooperation when developing stage one of the Shtokman gas and condensate field.
+A similar Agreement between Gazprom and StatoilHydro was signed on October 25, 2007.

 Under the Agreements, February 2008 saw the setting up of a special purpose company, Shtokman Development AG.
-Gazprom holds 51 per cent in the company’s equity capital, Total and StatoilHydro hold 25 and 24 per cent respectively.
+The company’s shareholding structure is as follows: Gazprom – 51 per cent, Total – 25 per cent, StatoilHydro – 24 per cent.